 - 500 g Brioche Loaf - whole or pre-sliced

 - 250 ml Milk

 - Preheat the oven to 170c or equivalent.

-- Lay 8 of the brioche slices out on a board, then dollop 8 tbsp Milk Chocolate.
+- Lay half of the brioche slices out on a board, then dollop 8 tbsp Milk Chocolate.
 Use 1 tbsp of chocolate spread on each slice.

 - Spread the chocolate spread to the edges of each slice.

 - Cut each sandwich in half on the diagonal.
-You should now have 16 pieces again.
+Do the same for any lone slice and make a half sandwich!
+You should now have 15/16 pieces again.